bmaupin/civ-be-linux-fixes/docs/notes/mesa-crash-research.md

 1. Install

+   Still inside the container, do the install:

    ```
    rm -rf built; \
-       meson install -C builddir/
+       DESTDIR=$(pwd)/built meson install -C builddir/
    ```

+   👉 At this point, you can do the remaining commands outside the container, but leave the container running so you don't have to reinstall everything if you need to do another build

 1. Sanity check

    1. Download 32-bit glxinfo

       I downloaded the mesa-utils i386 .deb from here and extracted glxinfo from it: https://launchpad.net/ubuntu/+source/mesa-demos/8.4.0-1build1/+build/15697776

-      ⚠️ For newer versions of Mesa, you may need to compile glxinfo; see [Build mesa demos from source](#build-mesa-demos-from-source)

    1. Run this command and make sure you see the version you just built